tethysplatform/tethys/docs/installation/linux.rst

 3. Create Virtual Environment and Install Tethys Platform
 ---------------------------------------------------------

 Python virtual environments are used to create isolated Python installations to avoid conflicts with dependencies of other Python applications on the same system.
-The following commands should be executed in a a terminal.
+The following commands should be executed in a terminal.

 a.
 Create a :term:`Python virtual environment` and activate it::